Refrigeration Monitoring

 • Easy audits with standardized refrigerant tracking

-• Remote hardware monitoring
+• Remote hardware monitoring for continuous oversight.

 • Smart analytics to eliminate false or unnecessary alerts